nodebits/nodebits.org/articles/linux-joystick.markdown

 ![/dev/input/js0](/linux-joystick/js0.png)

-Hot dog, We're in business!
+Hot dog, we're in business!
 Now if only there was a document that explained what all that binary gobbly goop meant.

 --------------------------------------------------------------------------------